-5.1.1 Welding of structures and products subject to the Register technical supervision in compliance with 1.1.1 shall be performed by welders who have already passed the related tests and been approved by the Register to carry out welding works.

-5.1.2 The procedure for welders' tests of manual and semi-automatic welding and for issue Welder Approval Test Certificate shall meet the requirements of Section 5, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+- 5.1.1 Welding of structures and products subject to technical supervision of the Register according to the requirements of 1.1.1 shall be performed by the welders, who have passed the respective tests and been admitted to the welding operations by the Register. - 5.1.2 The testing procedure for the welders of manual and partially mechanized welding with drawing up a Welder Approval Test Certificate shall meet the requirements of Section 4, Part III "Technical supervision during manufacture of materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

-Upon agreement with the Register, the welders who passed the tests in compliance with the international and/or national standards (EN 287, ISO 9606, ASME Sec.
-IX, ANSI/AWS D1.1) may be approved for performing welding works.
+Upon agreement with the Register, the welders who have passed the tests according to the international and/or national standards (ISO 9606, ASME Sec.
+IX, ANSI/AWS D1.1) may be admitted to the welding operations.

-5.1.3 The procedure for welders' tests of fully mechanized (automated) welding and for issue the Welder Approval Test Certificate shall meet the requirements of Section 5, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships or relevant international/national standards including EN 1418.
+5.1.3 The testing procedure for the welders of completely mechanized welding with drawing up a Welder Approval Test Certificate shall meet the requirements of Section 4, Part III "Technical supervision during manufacture of materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships or the respective international and national standards recognized by the Register including ISO 14732.

-When it is stipulated by the Contract terms, the certification and approval of welding operators' for fully automated welding including robotized systems shall be carried out in compliance with the procedural requirements similar to those given in EN 1418.
+When it is stipulated by Contract terms, the certification and approval of the welders for automatic and robot welding shall be performed according to the procedural requirements equivalent to ISO 14732.

-5.1.4 In all cases listed in 5.1.2 and 5.1.3 the results of testing for approval of welding procedure performed by the welder to be certified may be considered as valid for practical tests of welders.

-5.1.5 Recognition of documents confirming qualification of welders and issued by other classification organization or authorized competent body is decided by the Register in each particular case during the technical supervision of ship construction or manufacture of products in the scope sufficient for confirmation of these documents compliance with the requirements of Section 5, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

-5.1.6 Terms for validity and extension of Welder Approval Test Certificate shall comply with Chapter 4.6, Part 1II "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships or agreed with the Register international and/national standards including EN 287, ISO 9606, ASME Sec.
-IX, ANSI/AWS D1.1, EN 1418.
+- 5.1.4 In all the cases listed in 5.1.2 and 5.1.3, the test results on welding procedure approval performed by the welder to be certified, can be considered as practical tests on welders' approval. - 5.1.5 Recognition of documents confirming the qualification of welders and issued by another classification society or authorized competent authority shall be determined in each case by the Register during technical supervision for ships under construction or manufacture of products in the scope sufficient to confirm compliance of these documents with the requirements of Section 4, Part III "Technical supervision during manufacture of materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships. - 5.1.6 Terms for validity and extension of the Welder Approval Test Certificate shall comply with the requirements of Section 4, Part III Technical supervision during manufacture of materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships or the international and/or national standards, including EN 287, ISO 9606, ASME Sec.
+DX, ANSI/AWS D1.1, ISO 14732 as may be agreed upon with the Register.